In this guide we’ll look at the best pocket hole jigs.

 The Kreg Master System includes a workpiece support and a smooth plastic workpiece clamp pads well as a face clamp and portable base.
 The drill guides are also removable and can be clamped directly to the workpiece when required.

 The Master System also comes with built-in accessory storage.
-Other jig systems come in a carry case that hold the components and accessories.
+Other pocket hole jig systems come in a carry case that hold the components and accessories.

 Pocket hole jigs come with a range of accessories to make creating the perfect joint easier.

-The basic components include a drill guide, stepped drill bit, adjustable collar, hex wrench and guides.
-Additional extras may include clamps, screws and hole plugs as well as a carry case.
+The basic components include a drill guide, pocket hole drill bits such as a stepped drill bit, adjustable collar, hex wrench and guides.
+Additional extras may include pocket hole clamps, screws and pocket hole plugs as well as a carry case.

 How do I use a pocket hole jig?